SAP-samples/teched2025-DA160/exercises/ex1/README.md

 You can go through the **Applications**, **Solutions**,**Resources** and **Customer Landscape** tabs to check the details of your BDC.

 #### Create Resource Group
 In a SAP Business Data Cloud Landscape, other than the data source systems, other products can be provisioned to leverage the different capabilities that are provided.
-To start provision these systems, we need to first create a resource group to group them together.
+To start provision these systems, you need to first create a resource group to group them together.

 In the Resources tab, choose the *Create*, to create a resource group in your BDC.